-6 Anything that reduces the taxable wage base potentially can result in loss of benefit because the base upon which benefits are calculated will be reduced.
+Anything that reduces the taxable wage base potentially can result in loss of benefit because the base upon which benefits are calculated will be reduced.
 For example, in California benefits are calculated based upon minimum wage payments during a base period of between \$900 and 1,300 depending on certain variable (Cal.
 Unemp.
 Ins.
 Code §1281).
 Anything that lowers amounts considered as wages under the unemployment insurance regime, therefore, will go to lower, or possibly eliminate benefits.

-7 Lalith de Silva, Dominic Rotondi, Mikel Lasa, The Impact of the Tartgeted Harmonized Wage Code on Unemployment Insurance, pg.
+9 Lalith de Silva, Dominic Rotondi, Mikel Lasa, The Impact of the Tartgeted Harmonized Wage Code on Unemployment Insurance, pg.
 10-11, note 7, (unpublished study.
 Planmatics Inc. 2001)(on file at the University of Dayton School of Law with Professor Laurence B. Wohl (hereinafter referred to as the "Planmatics study.")
 The Planmatics report studied the impact of harmonizing the 14 items in twelve states: California, Connecticut, Georgia, Iowa, Louisiana, Mississippi, Minnesota, Montana, Nevada, New Jersey, Pennsylvania and Texas.
 Id. at 14.

-Though traditional contributions might be diminished and benefits reduced under some circumstances, it does not appear that the amount of loss of revenue or aggregate reduction in benefit payments will likely be dramatic if the fourteen items of income are harmonized within a state and among the states and federal government.
-However, it is possible that, at least as to reduction of benefits, though the macro problems will not be significant the micro problems could be devestating.
-The dollar amounts of benefits paid to any one individual, or individuals within any single employee sector, may be reduced by a significant percentage or eliminated altogether.8
+benefits, though the macro problems will not be significant the micro problems could be devastating.
+The dollar amounts of benefits paid to any one individual, or individuals within any single employee sector, may be reduced by a significant percentage or eliminated altogether.10